Hela Khayal Dangal: History and heritage

-History of Hela Khayal has not been properly documented as it was a folk art.
+The history of Hela Khayal has not been properly documented as it was a folk art.
 It is certain that the tradition goes back almost three centuries in various places of Rajasthan.
-Dausa, Karauli, Sawai Madhopur, Alwar, Dhaulpur, Tonk region and Jaipur have had a history of Hela Khayal.
-The most famous center was Lalsot in Dausa which organised the biggest competition of Hela Khayal, and all the performers considered it prestigious to be selected to participate in it.
+Dausa, Karauli, Sawai Madhopur, Alwar, Dhaulpur, the Tonk region and Jaipur have had a history of Hela Khayal.
+The most famous center was Lalsot in Dausa which organised the biggest competition of Hela Khayal, where the performers considered participation to be prestigious.

 The Hela Khayal Dangals were generally planned to take place over two to three days.
 They were organized by villages at the community level.
 After harvesting, the peasants would have some money after selling the crops.
 All the families of villages would contribute in cash or kind for the event.
 The artists were sent out invitations.
 With collected funds, the organizing team of the village would arrange for the food and other necessities of the artists of the invited troupes.

 Most villages in Rajasthan have an open community area where people can sit and socialize.
 In the night, the artists would practice for their performances in this area.
 The practice sessions are called Raggi.
 Hela Khayal is not only considered a cultural heritage but also a confluence of Hadauti and Dhundhadi culture.